ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 #### Strings

-Strings are finite and fixed-sized sequences of values of type `char`.
+Strings are finite and fixed-sized sequences of `char` values.
 Strings are immutable, meaning it is impossible to change a character's value inside a string.
 The string concatenation operator symbol is `^`.
 ```ocaml
 # "hello" ^ " " ^ "world!";;
 - : string = "hello world!"